wix/stylable/_docs/guides/theme-component-library.md

 }
 ```

-## Applying the Theme to our Project
+## Applying the Theme to Your Project

-Lastly, in our theme, we will import our `project.st.css` and apply theming to it.
+In your theme, you import the `project.st.css` and apply theming to it.

-The structure of this file will be very similar to the `project.st.css`, and set all values specific to it.
+The structure of this file is very similar to the `project.st.css`, and sets all values specific to it.

 ```css
 @namespace "BackofficeTheme";